BOND: Benchmarking Unsupervised Outlier Node Detection on Static Attributed Graphs: Additional Experimental Settings and Details

 The hyperparameter space is shown in Table~\ref{tab:param}.
 The candidates of hyperparameters are listed in square brackets.
 In each trial, a value is randomly chosen among candidates.
 The results (mean, std, max) are reported among 20 trials.

 Due to the large graph size, full batch training on Flickr cannot fit in single GPU memory.
 Minibatch training and different batch size, sampling size, and the number of epochs are used on Flickr.
-Because of the complexity of real-world datasets (Weibo and Reddit), automated balancing by the standard deviation for weight alpha cannot balance well.
+Because of the complexity of real datasets, automated balancing by the standard deviation for weight alpha cannot balance well.
 Thus, three candidates are attempted.
 As Reddit has a lower feature dimension, we reduce hidden dimension values on Reddit.

 \textbf{How we determine the optimal performance in runtime comparison.}

 The optimal performance is determined by the ROC-AUC score.
 Taking the computational cost into account, we expect a reasonable score within as few training epochs as possible.
 Thus, when the score converges (i.e., the score increment of consequence epochs is less than 0.5\%), we mark the current epoch as optimal.